-Toby led the establishment of the original VCS AFOLU framework in 2008, which has become the preeminent global carbon accounting standard for Reducing Emissions from Deforestation and Forest Degradation (REDD), currently being used by more than a hundred projects worldwide.
+Toby also led the creation of the original VCS framework covering Agriculture, Forestry and Other Land Use (AFOLU), which has become the foremost global carbon accounting standard for Reducing Emissions from Deforestation and Forest Degradation (REDD), being used by hundreds of projects worldwide.

-Toby authored the “Corporate Primer on REDD+” (Conservation International, 2013) and co-edited the book “Climate Change and Forests – Emerging Policy and Market Opportunities” published in 2010 by the Brookings Institute and Royal Institute of International Affairs.
-Toby holds a Bachelor’s degree from the University of London and a Masters of Business Administration from the University of Michigan.
+Toby authored the “Corporate Primer on REDD+” (Conservation International, 2013) and co-edited the book “Climate Change and Forests – Emerging Policy and Market Opportunities” published in 2010 by the Brookings Institution and the Royal Institute of International Affairs.
+Toby holds a BS degree from the University of London and a Master of Business Administration from the University of Michigan.
 He lives in the San Francisco Bay area with his wife and two sons.